Tour de Savoie Mont-Blanc

 The Tour de Savoie Mont-Blanc was a multi-day cycling race held annually in the departments of Savoie and Haute-Savoie in France between 1999 and 2021.
 It was held as part of the UCI Europe Tour, as a category 2.2 race.

-After its 2021 edition, the Tour de Savoie Mont-Blanc was superseded by the Maurienne Classic one-day race, to be held for the first time in August 2022.
+After its 2021 edition, the Tour de Savoie Mont-Blanc was superseded by the La Maurienne Classic one-day race, to be held for the first time in August 2022.